UWMC and HMC Billing & Collection Policy (PDF)

 - All billing statements contain a conspicuous notice regarding the availability of Financial Assistance with a phone number to call for information/ assistance and the direct web site address where copies of the Financial Assistance documents may be obtained;

-- Completed Financial Assistance applications are processed in a timely manner and patient is notified in writing of the determination, provided an updated billing statement if a balance remains, and refunded any overpayment greater than $5.
+- Completed Financial Assistance applications are processed in a timely manner and patient is notified in writing of the determination, provided an updated billing statement if a balance remains, and refunded if payment has been made in the approved period that is supported by an application.

 - Hospital may choose to grant Financial Assistance to a patient who has failed to fully provide the information/documentation requested on the Financial Assistance application.